Spinoco/fs2-http/README.md

 ```

 Here the choice indicates that any of the supplied routes may match, starting with the very first route.
-Instead of ??? you may supply any function producing the `Stream[Task, HttpResponse[Task]]`, that will be evaluated when the route will match.
+Instead of ??? you may supply any function producing the `Stream[IO, HttpResponse[IO]]`, that will be evaluated when the route will match.

 The meaning of the individual routes is as follows: